ldavis-sd/permops/permaDevOps.md

 * The Idea of 'high leverage activities'.
 This is phrased in another way within the community, but I found how it was described in Edmond Lau's "The Effective Engineer" was best.
 You want to be spending your

 ## Examples in Practice
+* Food forest
+* Everything is a series of

 ## Applied to DevOps